 A CNAME points to another canonical address.

-For example, if you need to have blog.yourdomain.com to point to 255.255.255.255, we would create an A record.
-However, if you need blog.yourdomain.com pointed to your-profile.wordpress.com, we would create a CNAME.
+For example, if you need to have blog.yourdomain.com to point to 255.255.255.255, you would create an A record.
+However, if you need blog.yourdomain.com pointed to your-profile.wordpress.com, you would create a CNAME.

 Waiting for Propagation